-The United States has seen a significant number of record-setting natural disasters over the last couple of months, from the California wildfires to the back-to-back hurricanes that have wreaked devastation from Puerto Rico through Florida and all the way to South-Central Texas.
+The United States has seen a significant number of record-setting natural disasters over the last couple of years, from the wildfires in the Western United States to the back-to-back hurricanes that have wreaked devastation from Puerto Rico to Virginia and all the way to South-Central Texas.

 The human cost of life and injury, plus massive destruction of homes and businesses are the headlines of these events.
 Dealing with the life challenges of so many people will be an ongoing concern for many months to come, including the first responders, utility workers and other field service professionals who ran into “the line of fire”.
 They worked tirelessly and quickly to reduce the loss of life, and then to restore essential services and deliver immediate aid to those who needed it most.
 Then, without a break, relief crews shifted efforts to ensure the safety of remaining infrastructure.
 They started inspecting damage to bridges, such as those into Key West, as well as shelters, hospitals and other key sites, before taking fast action to make necessary repairs.
 While there is still much to do to return to some level of normalcy, the first – and second – responders who have worked to rebuild critical services, have made tremendous progress, especially given the amount of the damage.
 Progress that, if we’re being honest, can be greatly credited to the progress made in the development and application of technology.
 Technology that increases response crews’ efficiency in time-sensitive situations.